Prankster Arrested For Idiotic Long Island Stunts Begs For Cash: 'I Need Lawyer Money'

 Kyle Vazquez, of Coram, New York, goes by the name Tommy Tuff Knuckles on TikTok, where he uploads videos of himself harassing retail and restaurant workers.
 He's amassed nearly 150,000 followers on the social media platform.

 However, after some of his videos caught the police's attention, Vazquez isn't so bold.
-The 21-year-old hopes to raise $5,000 on GoFundMe to help cover the cost of an attorney and "keep the laughs coming" after he was arrested.
+The 21-year-old hopes to raise $5,000 on GoFundMe to help cover the cost of an attorney and "keep the laughs coming" after he was arrested on Monday, June 2.

 I’m TommyTuffKnuckles and I got arrested for some pranks.
 I need money for a lawyer so I can keep making yall laugh I would really appreciate the support!!!